Gayleeart History, Family Crest & Coats of Arms

 Early Origins of the Gayleeart family

 The surname Gayleeart was first found in county Devon where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

 Important Dates for the Gayleeart family

 This web page shows only a small excerpt of our Gayleeart research.
-Another 131 words (9 lines of text) covering the years 135 and 1351 are included under the topic Early Gayleeart History in all our PDF Extended History products and printed products wherever possible.
+Another 66 words (5 lines of text) covering the years 135 and 1351 are included under the topic Early Gayleeart History in all our PDF Extended History products and printed products wherever possible.

 Gayleeart Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Gayleeart has been recorded under many different variations, including Gaylord, Gaillard, Galliard, Gaylor, Gayleard and others.

 Early Notables of the Gayleeart family (pre 1700)